Gauge Visualization

 When you select “Range label”, by default the label appears as the primary below the secondary range value.
 This emphasizes the range label over the exact value of the score.

 If you configure custom ranges, you can toggle the range limit labels on.
-By default, these labels don’t appear.
+The default is “None” and these labels don’t appear.

 Design recommendations